spectrocloud/librarium/docs/docs-content/automation/palette-cli/commands/vmo.md

 ### Prerequisites

-- A Healthy VMO cluster.
+- A healthy VMO cluster.
 Refer to the [Create a VMO Profile](../../../vm-management/create-vmo-profile.md) for further guidance.
 - One or more VMs hosted in VMware vSphere.
 Only VMs whose operating systems are included under [`virt-v2v` supported guest systems](https://libguestfs.org/virt-v2v-support.1.html) can be migrated.